 There are many ways to look at the past: As a list of important dates, a conveyor belt of kings and queens, a series of rising and falling empires, or a narrative of political, philosophical, or technological progress.
 This book looks at history in another way entirely: as a series of transformations caused, enabled, or influenced by food.
 Throughout history, food has done more than simply provide sustenance.
 It has acted as a catalyst of social transformation, societal organization, geopolitical competition. industrial development, military conflict and economic expansion.
 From prehistory to the present, the stories of these transformations form a narrative that encompasses the whole of human history.

 On the whole I’d say Standage does quite well in describing these narratives.
 One of the strengths of the book is the author’s understanding of various issues and viewpoints.
-Another strength is that despite writing from a Western European, Standage does take his readers into the agricultural history and development of many parts of the world.
+Another strength is that despite writing from a Western European viewpoint, Standage does take his readers into the agricultural history and development of many parts of the world.
 He also has a notably positive take on the way Islam was a unifying force in many countries engaged in the growing of spices.

 West vs East